 Who is a candidate?

-Anyone with lower eyelid bags, extra or loose skin and muscle, tired-appearing eyes, or hollow eyes with dark circles is a candidate for an lower eyelid lift.
+Anyone with lower eyelid bags, extra or loose skin and muscle, tired-appearing eyes, or hollow eyes with dark circles is a candidate for an upper eyelid lift.
 During your consultation, Dr. Ransom will closely examine your upper eyelid area, including skin laxity, position at rest, movement, eye closure, and tear film (lacrimal status, or dry eyes).
-In some cases, the unaesthetic appearance of the lower eyelids is related to a lifelong problem with soft tissue edema (blepharochalasis) or thyroid disease (myxedema).
-These cases require special attention, and Dr. Ransom would be happy to discuss this in your consultation.
-Dr. Ransom uses a variety of techniques to rejuvenate the lower eyelid and upper cheek complex, and believes that a youthful midface and lower eyelid contour is the hallmark of natural beauty.
+In some cases, the unaesthetic appearance of the lower eyelids is related to a lifelong problem with soft tissue edema (blepharochalasia) or thyroid disease (myxedema).
+These issues are more common in women, though they should be mentioned.
 During your confidential consultation, Dr. Ransom can review different approaches to the lower eyelid lift and help you decide on the best treatment for your unique situation.

 Frequently Asked Questions

 Q: What can I expect after my lower eyelid lift?